coffin399/coffin299-Hyper-AI-Agent/README_LOCAL_BUILD.md

 Creates an isolated Python environment and installs all required dependencies from `requirements.txt`.

 ### Step 2: Backend Build
-Uses PyInstaller to compile the Python backend into a standalone executable bundle in `dist/backend/`.
+Uses Nuitka to compile the Python backend into a standalone executable in `dist/backend/`.

-**Note**: This step may take 5-10 minutes depending on your system.
+**Note**: First build may take 10-30 minutes as Nuitka downloads dependencies and compiles to C. Subsequent builds are faster (5-15 minutes).

 ### Step 3: Node.js Dependencies
 Installs all Node.js packages required for the frontend and Electron.